sfg11/sfg11.github.io/README.md

-# sarah.github.io/sarah
-This is the repo for my website stuffs
+This is the repo for my website stuffs: sfg11.github.io/sarah